How to Outsource Training:

 We’ve all seen it, the trainer asks at the start of the training day, ‘Why are you here?’, and the answer that often comes back, ‘My boss told me to come’.
 Each training provider must have a means to get beyond this problem and avoid someone arriving at training not knowing why they are there.

-#13 Outsource Training – What Did You Do with the Slides You Were Given at your Last Training day?
+#13 Outsource Training –What Did You Do with the Slides?

-If you are like most people you had a great training day, and you made notes on the slide you were given, and kept the deck because it was your recollection of your training.
+If you are like most people, on the training day, you make notes on the slide you receive.
+You then keep the deck as your recollection of your training.
 If you are like most people you then had a desk tidy-up some months later and begrudgingly binned the slides.
 A good training provider has a solution to this problem.

 Checkout: We don’t handout slides.
 We teach Learners how to capture their notes to maximise their learning in Learning To Learn.